-Apart from PAS, no other organisation gives free, expert legal advice and representation to adult prisoners.
+Apart from PAS, no other organisation gives free, expert legal advice and representation to adult prisoners regarding Prison Law and the Prison Rules.
 Find out what we do.

-Our work has never been so essential, due to the drastic cuts made to Legal Aid.
-Around 80% of prison law matters are now beyond the Legal Aid remit, and prisoners can no longer use it to access advice on any of these matters from high street solicitors.
+Our work has never been so essential, due to the drastic cuts made to Legal Aid in 2013, around 80% of prison law matters are now beyond the Legal Aid remit, and prisoners can no longer use it to access advice on any of these matters from high street solicitors.

 PAS timeline: key events